thomas-leduc/t4gpd-docs/docs/pyvista.md

 - limit the length of the rays to 15 m (parameter *maxRayLen*),

-- cast the rays using the 'geodeciel' strategy (the parameter *method* takes its value among 'icosahedron', 'pyvista', 'random', etc.).
+- cast the rays using the 'geodeciel' strategy (the parameter *method* takes its value among 'icosahedron', 'pyvista', 'MonteCarlo', etc.).

 All that remains is to execute the following code snippet to produce a 3D representation: